Kento Nakajima: Personal life

-Often fondly called "Kenty", Nakajima is an only child and was raised by his mother.
+Often fondly called "Kenty", Nakajima is an only child and was raised by his Filipino mother.
 He loves to play the piano and often performs it during their concerts.
 He updates his blog KenTeaTime or 'KTT' on Johnny's web everyday, reporting his daily life to his fans.
 He is a big fan of the manga Kimetsu no Yaiba.
 He coined the term "Sexy Lovers" or セクラバ (sekurabas) for Sexy Zone fans.
 He owns a toy poodle he named, "Bonita" or "Boni-chan".

 He graduated with a bachelor's degree in Sociology at Meiji Gakuin University.